solana-labs/solana/docs/src/proposals/partitioned-inflationary-rewards-distribution.md

 In the above example, N is the start of the new epoch.
 Two rewards calculation requests will be sent out at slot N and slot N+2.
-To avoid repeated computation with the same input, the signature of the computation requests, hash(epoch_number, hash(stake_accounts_data)), are calculated.
+To avoid repeated computation with the same input, the signature of the computation requests, hash(epoch_number, hash(stake_accounts_data), hash(vote_accounts), hash(delegation_map)), are calculated.
 Duplicated computation requests will be discard.
 For the above example, if there are no stake account changes between slot N-1 and slot N, the 2nd computation request will be discarded.

 When reaching block height `N` after the start of the `reward computation phase`, the bank starts the second phase - reward credit, in which, the bank